dadadima94/dadadima94.github.io/_posts/2020-03-05-project_description.md

 This is the place where distributed log management envirornments, like the [Elastic Stack](https://www.elastic.co/what-is/elk-stack), come into play.
 Log management platforms can monitor all the issues just mentioned as well as process operating system logs, application logs, server logs, and many more.

 ## Project Description
-The main scope of my project is to collect logs from different Internet of Things (IoT) environments in Elasticsearch and apply the anomaly detection algorithm included in the elastic stack to perform log analytics.
-Therefore, below there is a list of what my engineering tasks look like:
+The main goal of my Thesis is to extend a

 1. setup Elasticsearch, Kibana, and Logstash on Azure
 2. gather IoT logs most likely using Azure logging service and Logstash/Beats from the Elastic Stack